-Living descendants of Timpanogos Chief Wakara shed light on their ancestors in an interview with Phillip B. Gottfredson.
-They revealed that historians have depicted Wakara inaccurately throughout Mormon history.
-It's important to understand that the Walker War in 1853 was a direct result of preceding events, including the tragic massacres at Battle Creek Canyon, Pleasant Grove, Utah, and Fort Utah in Provo.
-LDS Church leader Brigham Young commanded the Nauvoo Legion to "Exterminate" the Timpanogos Nation.
+It's important to understand that the Walker War in 1853 was a direct result of the massacres at Battle Creek Canyon and Fort Utah.
+In 1850, LDS Church leader Brigham Young commanded the Nauvoo Legion to "Exterminate" the Timpanogos Nation.
 Chief Wakara's relatives were brutally attacked by Brigham's militia, igniting unparalleled trauma for the Timpanogos and leading to 24 years of ongoing conflict, known as Utah's Black Hawk War.

 Timpanogos Chief Wakara